Accessibility

 Recommended certifications

-Most films are recommended for audiences ages 12 years of age and older.
+All films in the cinema are recommended for audiences ages 15 years of age and older.

-Trigger warnings for these films are listed on their programme pages.
+Content notes for all films are listed on their programme pages.

-Large print and text only versions of our Programme Guide and Catalogue are available from our website, with physical copies at our welcome desk in The Maltings during the festival.
+Large print and text only versions of our Catalogue and User Guide will be available from our website.
+Pick up physical copies at our welcome desk at The Maltings during the festival.

 The Maltings (Festival Hub)